MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 ## Datasets:

 All .csv data files for each model were retrieved from Yahoo Finance (see References) and can be located in the "data" folder.
+All stock price values are in Canadian Dollars (CAD$).

 ![BankStockPred](https://user-images.githubusercontent.com/59748085/219475352-5ee6e0cc-16bc-4d1d-9cb6-ca3e73013858.JPG)
 *created using Power BI.